Constructing and Signing Transactions - Taproot

 }

 receivers_address generates a receiver address.
 In a real application this would be the address of the receiver.
-We use the method Address::from_str to parse the string "bc1p0dq0tzg2r780hldthn5mrznmpxsxc0jux5f20fwj0z3wqxxk6fpqm7q0va"4 into an address.
-Hence, it is necessary to import the std::str::FromStr trait.
+We use the parse method on &str to parse "bc1p0dq0tzg2r780hldthn5mrznmpxsxc0jux5f20fwj0z3wqxxk6fpqm7q0va"4 as an address.
 Note that bc1p0dq0tzg2r780hldthn5mrznmpxsxc0jux5f20fwj0z3wqxxk6fpqm7q0va is a Bech32 address.
 This is an arbitrary, however valid, Bitcoin mainnet address.
-Hence we use the require_network method to ensure that the address is valid for mainnet.
+Bitcoin applications are usually configured with specific Bitcoin network at the start and use that.
+To prevent mistakes related to people sending satoshis to a wrong network we need to call the require_network method to ensure that the address is valid for the network, in our case mainnet.

 use bitcoin::{Amount, OutPoint, ScriptBuf, TxOut, Txid};